jadijadi/lpic1book/content/1037_search_text_files_using_regular_expressions.md

 ### sed

-In previous lessons, we saw simple `sed` usage and now I have great news for you: **sed understands regex**!
+In previous lessons, we saw simple `sed` usage, and now I have great news for you: **sed understands regex**!
 You can use `-r` switch to tell sed that we are using regexes.

 ```
 $ sed -r "s/(Z|R|J)/starts with ZRJ/" friends.txt